Popular Ukulele Songs to Play: Top 12

 George Harrison was fond of playing the ukulele.
 So, it will not be a perfect list of popular ukulele songs if we drop his tunes.
 Paul McCartney aided renewed zeal by playing “Something” to show respect to George.

 The little riffs you can play in between the chords are one of the best aspects of this tune.
-To play this tune on the ukulele, the Beatles and their solo work always become great music.
+To play this tune on the ukulele, the Beatles and their solo work have always been great music.

 Tutorial